-Bojoko helps you find US live casinos.
-Live casino streams classic casino games real-time to your desktop or mobile device.
-You can play roulette, blackjack and other games against a human dealer for real money.
+Bojoko helps you find the US live casinos.
+Live casino streams classic casino games in real-time to your desktop or mobile device.
+You can play roulette, blackjack, and other games against a human dealer for real money.

 This is where we come in.
-On Bojoko, each live casino creates and updates its own listing, with accurate info about the games, game suppliers and bonuses.
-The casinos are then reviewed by our community members and experienced casino testers, who also try the live dealer section.
+On Bojoko, we create the live casino listings in collaboration with the casino sites.
+We then make sure the listings are updated with accurate info about the games, game suppliers, and bonuses.
+The casinos are then reviewed by our community members and experienced casino experts, who also try the live dealer section with real money.

 On this page, you'll find a list of USA live dealer casinos and learn how they work.